FiraolNigusse/Quiz-app/README.md

 # Quiz-app

-Quiz Master - A Simple Teacher & Student Quiz System 🎓📚
+Quiz app - A Simple Teacher & Student Quiz System 🎓📚

-Quiz Master is a web-based application that allows teachers to create quizzes and students to take them.
+Quiz app is a web-based application that allows teachers to create quizzes and students to take them.
 The system uses localStorage to store questions and responses, making it lightweight and easy to use.

 🚀 Features
 ✅ Teacher Mode: